N95 vs FFP3 & FFP2 masks – what’s the difference?

 Things to watch out for:

-No guarantee that all KN95 respirators *actually* meet the Chinese KN95 standard – watch out for scams
+No guarantee that all KN95 respirators actually meet the Chinese KN95 standard – watch out for scams.

-Also check to make sure there’s a good seal around face / some padding for comfort / tie around face straps with adequate strength and tension
+Also check to make sure there’s a good seal around face / some padding for comfort / tie around face straps with adequate strength and tension.

 Is the N95 or FFP2 better?

+First and foremost, buying a mask backed by the proper legitimate documents is most important.
 We prefer the Europe standard of FFP2 as in our tests they were easier to breathe through.
 In terms of filtration, they are equivalent.
 FFP2 respirators filter a minimum of 94% but in reality the masks will filter more, and can actually achieve up to 99% depending on the manufacturer.

 Valve vs Non-Valved Respirators